w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 ![balance-example-3](../assets/balance-example-3.png)

-**Note how (through the fungible trait) the system uses the `balance` that is frozen instead of the `free` balance that is spendable (present situation).** In other words, holds are subtracted from free but overlap with the frozen balance.
+**Note how, through the fungible trait, the system uses the `balance` that is frozen instead of the `free` balance that is spendable (present configuration on-chain).** In other words, holds are subtracted from free balance but overlap with the frozen balance.
 The free portion shrinks from 100 to 80 DOT, and the `on_hold` portion increases from 0 to 20 DOT.
 The creation of an identity will grow the `on_hold` portion to 40 DOT, and shrink further the `free` from 80 to 60 DOT.
 Note how the spendable balance stays the same in the process.